1972 Pulau Ubin murder

-On 22 April 1972, Poon Sai Im, a 58-year-old provisions shop owner who lived in Pulau Ubin, Singapore, was ambushed by two men, who had gone from the mainland to the island to rob her of money, cigarettes and gold items.
-When one of Poon's attackers went into the room to look for valuables, the other attacker, 19-year-old Mohamed Yasin bin Hussin, alias Rosli, took upon himself to rape the victim and while doing so caused the elderly victim to die from fatal rib fractures (caused by Yasin sitting on top of her).
+On 22 April 1972, Poon Sai Im (潘世英 Pān Shìyīng), a 58-year-old provisions shop owner who lived on the island of Pulau Ubin, Singapore, was robbed and killed by two men, who had initially intended to rob her.
+When one of Poon's attackers searched for valuables, the other attacker, 19-year-old Mohamed Yasin bin Hussin, alias Rosli, raped the victim.
+Prior to raping the victim, Yasin sat on the victim, resulting in rib fractures leading to cardiac arrest and led to the victim's death.
 Both men were eventually arrested nine months after the case and tried for murder.

 Yasin was initially found guilty of murder and subjected to the death sentence (the other man was convicted of and jailed for robbery), but before he could be executed, Yasin won his appeal to the Privy Council in London.
 He was subsequently taken to court to be tried for rape and consequently spent ten years in prison before his release in 1983.
 Yasin's case was a subject of debate and question in Singapore's criminal law regarding the definition of murder under Section 300(c) of the Penal Code, in which the offence of murder constitutes one's intentional causing of fatal injuries to a person despite having no intention to kill.

 Pulau Ubin murder

-In early April 1972, Mohamed Yasin bin Hussin (born 1953; died unknown), alias Rosli, then 19 years old, formed an intention to rob a 58-year-old shop owner from Pulau Ubin.
-The shop owner was a widow named Poon Sai Im, who made a living by selling provisions in a shophouse.
-Her business had earned her quite some profit that considered her a rich person.
+In early April 1972, Mohamed Yasin bin Hussin (born 1953), alias Rosli, then 19 years old, intended to rob Poon Sai Im, a 58-year-old shop owner on Pulau Ubin.
+Poon made her living selling provisions in a shophouse and her business was profitable.

-Having knew that Poon was quite wealthy and kept a lot of money in her house, Yasin approached his friend and fellow labourer, 25-year-old Harun bin Ripin (born 1946; died unknown) to join him in the robbery attempt.
+Knowing that Poon was quite wealthy and kept a lot of money in her house, Yasin approached his friend and fellow labourer, 25-year-old Harun bin Ripin (born 1946) to join him in the robbery.
 Harun initially neither agreed nor declined the request, but eventually on 22 April 1972, he agreed to go along with Yasin's plan.
 A third man, only known as Maarof, was initially also approached to join the both of them, but he declined, saying that he was not interested.

-That night, Yasin and Harun rowed a sampan boat from Changi Point Jetty to Pulau Ubin, and both arrived at the beach nearby Poon’s house.
-After reaching the house, Harun devised a plan to lure Poon out of the hut.
-Yasin then executed the plan and went to Poon’s chicken pen where he disturbed the chickens, which led to Poon unlocking her door and came out.
-Upon the appearance of the woman, Yasin and Harun made their move and caught hold of Poon and covered her mouth to prevent her from shouting.
+That night, Yasin and Harun rowed a sampan boat from Changi Point Jetty to Pulau Ubin, and both arrived at the beach nearby Poon's house.
+After reaching the house, Yasin went to Poon's chicken pen where he disturbed the chickens, causing a commotion, which led to Poon leave her house.
+Upon the appearance of the woman, Yasin and Harun caught hold of Poon and covered her mouth to prevent her from shouting.